jeffjbowie/Weaponry/README.md

   * Start new Outlook instance via COM object.

-  * Create a new messages, with a Subject of "DOMAIN\USERNAME".
+  * Create a new message, with a Subject of "DOMAIN\USERNAME".

   * Scan %userprofile%\Documents for file names containing : "password", "login", "bitcoin", and "account".